kq-li/urmc-react/README.md

 3. Run `npm start` to run the demo server
 4. Go to `localhost:8080` in your web browser

-## Editing
-`src/` contains all the React files we will be working with `src/App.react.js` is the starting point

 To see the completed project, switch to the `kenneth/completed-project` branch.